Sualocin of the Rushing Waves, the Numberless Caves and the Lovely Sea

 “Hesiod's catalogues of the daughters of Nereus and of the daughters of Okeanos are religious documents [that] come from an old religious tradition.
 A deity must be invoked by words that refer to its attributes.
 In all likelihood the names of the daughters of Nereus are in fact epithets of the sea, at times older than even Hesiod, epithets that point to a Mother of the Waters.
 The sea has countless potencies, countless faces.
 The sea is both a great blessing and treacherous element that is fraught with peril.
 'The fact that great numbers of feminine divinities, essentially Daughters of the Sea, so frequently rise out of the sea is indicative of a deeply entrenched and old religious feeling that the sea às feminine and maternal, a huge counterpart to the masculine sky.
 Zeus is the Indo-European sky god.
 When people pray to him they also pray to the sky.
 In a tradition that pre-dates the arrival of the Greeks in Greece, the sea and its in-dwelling divinities must have received more attention.
 The new religion that emerged introduced a male god whose dominion became preeminent.
 The lists of the daughters of Nereus are prayer lists that come from an older religious order.
 Every one of these names has a meaning.”

 I was not able to find a complete version of what Athanassakis and Wolkow coined as a prayer list to the Mother of the Waters, so I set to completing it myself, taking word for word the passage that catalogues the Nereids from Hesiod’s Theogony and replaced each Nereid’s name with her epithet as listed in Kerenyis, The Gods of the Greeks.
 I am ecstatic to share my findings, which is without a doubt an invocation to the Mother of the Waters who is also of horse nature, for she is described multiple times as a horse.
-I have given her the title Primordial Sea Mare for the purposes of this essay.
-I recommend using this Invocation/ prayer in your devotions to Sualocin.
+I have given her the title: Primoridal Mother, Mare of the Sea and I recommend using this Invocation/ prayer in your devotions to Sualocin.

-The Epithats of the Nerieds - Invocation to the Primoridal Sea Mare
+The Epithats of the Nerieds - Invocation to the Primoridal Mother, Mare of the Sea

 First One, bringer of fulfilment, sea-goddess, and saviour,